 “Historic preservation easements are a permanent restriction protecting a property from future alterations that would negatively impact the historic integrity and character of the property,” explains Hanson.

 “They are typically recorded on the deed and the easement is held by an organization whose mission includes historic preservation.
 What aspects of the property are subject to the easement varies, depending on the wishes of the individual who creates the easement.”

-An easement not only protects your home’s historic character, there’s also potential for some significant tax benefits.
+An easement not only protects your home’s historic character, but there’s also potential for some significant tax benefits.
 However, placing an easement on the property may reduce its value or make it harder to sell.
 You’ll need to find a buyer who’s also invested in preserving your historic house.

-“When you sell a home with that kind of easement, theoretically that reduces the value—because the seller received let’s say $15,000 in exchange for a maintenance obligation that will now pass on to the buyer,” explains Block.
+“When you sell a home with that kind of easement, theoretically that reduces the value — because the seller received let’s say $15,000 in exchange for a maintenance obligation that will now pass on to the buyer,” explains Block.

-“However, it’s usually not a big deal because the easement requirements typically cover maintenance and improvements that a buyer’s gonna want to do anyway.”
+“However, it’s usually not a big deal because the easement requirements typically cover maintenance and improvements that a buyer’s gonna want to do, anyway.”

 Tip #5: Stage with the modern buyer in mind